filippodebortoli/DeBo-Bac-17/README.md

 # cat-recursive-domain-equations
-Repository for my Bachelor thesis on categorical-theoretic treatment of recursive domain equations
+Repository for my Bachelor thesis on categorical-theoretic treatment of recursive domain equations.